 Everyone is talking about Docker, but you already have a day job and spend your nights learning three other new technologies.
 Plus the kids need a story before bed, the toilet won’t flush right, the trash needs gathering up and – who has the time?!
 Don’t worry, we’ve got you covered!
-I can’t help with the plumbing, but we here at Linux Academy and Cloud Assessments can give you a head start on Docker and maybe even save you a few minutes by using it.
+I can’t help with the plumbing, but Linux Academy can give you a head start with a Docker introduction and maybe even save you a few minutes by using it.

 Docker has been touted as a “lighter visor,” and I’m still not sure how I feel about that.
 On the one hand, it’s correct: Docker containers are, in many ways, similar to virtual machines in that they are discrete units of compute designed around an application or set of applications making up a task.
 Besides being an order of magnitude more efficient by making use of the host’s kernel, containers are smaller, faster, and generally better for many tasks than virtual machines.

 Unlike many hypervisors, though, Docker is really easy to try out.
 In my experience, hypervisors get really complicated at the networking layer to ensure connectivity to the virtual machines, and every installation is unique – getting connectivity is usually a challenge and can be a different challenge each time.
 And while your experience with hypervisors might be different, it’s rare that a powerful tool like Docker is so easy to install and use when one is first starting out – but this is one of Docker’s most exciting features, and one that is rarely discussed.